united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 Review and confirm the nodes, then proceed with initialization.
 Successful initialization will be indicated by a green message.

-The connection's health status should now be marked as `Healthy` and display the current message rate.
+The device's health status should now be marked as `Healthy` and display the current message rate.
 You can also check the tooltip for more details.

 ## Connect MQTT Servers